 Battle of Malvern Hill

 The regiment made a charge that one officer termed “sheer murder.”
 Fighting lasted until darkess, and the next day the dead from the 3rd Georgia and 1st Louisiana were found at the point of the furthest advance.
 The regiment lost 30 men killed, 93 wounded and 15 missing.
 Acting Colonel John R. Sturgis and Acting Major John Hamilton were killed.
-Lieutenant Zeddoc Crenshaw was mortally wounded.
-Acting Lieutenant Colonel Walker, Captains Lorenzo Luckie, Reuben Nisbett and Claiborne Snead, and Lieutenants Seaborn J. Bell, William Carswell, John Evans and James Wynn were wounded.
+Lieutenant Zeddoc Crenshaw of Company L was mortally wounded.
+Acting Lieutenant Colonel Walker, Captains Lorenzo Luckie of Company I, Reuben Nisbett of Company B and Claiborne Snead of Company G, and Lieutenants Seaborn J. Bell, William Carswell, John Evans and James Wynn were wounded.

-After the battle Lieutenant Colonel Walker was made acting colonel, Captain Nisbet was made acting lieutenant colonel and John F. Jones of Company H was made major
+After the battle Lieutenant Colonel Walker was made acting colonel, Captain Nisbet was made acting lieutenant colonel and John F. Jones of Company H was elected major.
+Lieutenant George W. Allen was elected captain of Company E and Lieutenant John S. Reid was elected captain of Company B.

 |July 2||Camped near the Malvern Hill battleground|